C-Adam/Coding-Notes/JavaScript/Note.md

 //The same can be used on Methods:

 console.log(restaurant.Order ?
-"Method exists" : "Method does not exist"); //This would print
+"Method exists" : "Method does not exist"); //This would print Method does not exist console.log(restaurant.Hello ?
+"Method exists" : "Method does not exist"); //This would print Method exists

 //----------------------Extra Tip-------------------------
 //Fun fact: This can be combined with the Ternary Operator: